 Composer Andrew Schultz was born in Australia and lives in Sydney.
-He studied at the Universities of Queensland, Pennsylvania and King’s College London and has received awards, prizes and fellowships.
+He studied at the Universities of Queensland, Pennsylvania and King’s College London and has received numerous awards, prizes and fellowships.
 His music covers a broad range of chamber, orchestral and vocal works and has been performed and broadcast widely by leading musicians internationally.

 MAALI – CONCERTO FOR OBOE, CLARINET, HORN AND BASSOON WITH ORCHESTRA, OPUS 101 (2016) ABC Classic are releasing a new digital recording of Andrew Schultz's Maali.
 The recording is by the West Australia Symphony Orchestra conducted by Simone Young with soloists Peter...

 Bayu, a meditative piano improvisation performed by Andrew Schultz with live electronic manipulation by Bob Scott has just been released.
 The piece is freely based on the Russian children's lullaby, Bayu Bayushki Bayu.
 The text of that song warns a child that they...